Object shape measurements

 Motivation

-Our eyes are extremely good in distinguishing forms and patterns and this has proven to be a powerful tool for characterizing different cell-types, functions, phenotypes, etc. In image processing, we use shape measurements (e.g. area, volume, elongation, …) for an automated and objective characterization of forms.
+Our eyes are extremely good in distinguishing forms and patterns and this has proven to be a powerful tool for characterizing different cell-types, functions, phenotypes, and more.
+In image processing, we use shape measurements (e.g. area, volume, elongation, …) for an automated and objective characterization of forms.
 Consequently, one can address scientific questions or filter objects that should be used for further processing.
-Typically, we apply shape measurements on a labeled image.
-The labeled image, as obtained after a connected component analysis, defines a set of objects in 2D/3D.

 Concept map